Blog Posts in April 2011

 In the good old days, we (thought we) knew how Phase 2 DMVPN works and what happens when the spoke-to-spoke session cannot be established.
-As I discovered when developing the lab configurations for my new DMVPN: New Features in IOS Release 15 webinar, that behavior has forever changed (and not for the better) sometime in the 12.4T (or 15.0M) release.
+As I discovered when developing the lab configurations for the DMVPN: New Features in IOS Release 15 webinar, that behavior has forever changed (and not for the better) sometime in the 12.4T (or 15.0M) release.
 I blame the introduction of NAT awareness in IOS release 12.4(15)T, but it could be another totally unrelated change.

 Force10 has just launched a new series of data center switches.
 The ZettaScale switches are, as one would expect from Force10, down-to-earth high-performance low-footprint products – a good option for those network engineers that like building high-density high-performance data centers with minimal feature overload.

 All the information in this post is based on the briefing I’ve received from Force10 last week, the draft materials they sent me and the subsequent answers to my questions.
 I haven’t been able to touch the boxes or read the product documentation yet.

 You know I’m usually publishing the interesting links posts on Sundays, but I was simply too busy searching for Easter eggs (unfortunately not the ones pictured on the right) ... and I also found a few gems for you.